hyprwm/hyprland-wiki/content/nix/contributing-and-debugging.md

 ## Manual building

-You can build hyprland using cmake instead of using `nix build`.
+You can build Hyprland using cmake instead of using `nix build`.
 The advantage is being able to do incremental builds (just building whatever little change you made instead of the entire repo).

-1. Clone the hyprland repo including its submodules.
+1. Clone the Hyprland repo including its submodules.
 2. Enter the directory and execute `nix develop` in your shell.
 3. Run `make debug` (check the Makefile for other options).
 4. For doing an incremental build (only building any small change you made after the first full build), run the following command (included in the Makefile):